MadBomber/aigcm/README.md

 The style guide is used as part of the generative AI prompt that instructs the large language model (LLM) how to craft its summary of the `git diff` results.
 The see the default style guide use the `--default` option.

 You can create your own style guide named `COMMITS.md` in the root directory of your repository.
-You can also use the `--style` option to point `aigc` to your style guide if you choose to keep it in a different place.
+You can also use the `--style` option to point `aigcm` to your style guide if you choose to keep it in a different place.
 This is handy when you want to have consistent commit messages across several different projects.

 This would be a simple style guide: